South Florida Real Estate Authority

 Rate Obsession Is a Trap

 When you have substantial equity, obsessing over interest rates may be misleading you.
-The portion of your purchase requiring financing may be so small that rate changes have minimal real impact.
+The portion requiring financing may be so small that rate changes have minimal real impact on your monthly obligations.

 04